 About the PI

 Education and interests: I grew up in Austin Texas, received my undergraduate degree in Molecular Biology from the University of Texas, and subsequently received my MD PhD from the University of Michigan as part of the Medical Scientist Training Program (MSTP).
-My graduate work in the lab of Michele Swanson focused on the regulation of bacterial virulence and macrophage response.
-My postdoctoral fellowship in the lab of Richard Locksley focused on the regulation and function of group 2 innate lymphoid cells (ILC2s), where I helped define the role of ILC2s in systemic metabolism and described the coordinate positive and negative regulation of ILC2s and regulatory T cells (Tregs) via the cytokines IL-33 and IFNg.
-The Molofsky lab was established in July 2015 and studies the regulation and niches of tissue-resident lymphocytes, including ILC2s and Treg subsets.
+My graduate work in the lab of Michele Swanson focused on the regulation of bacterial virulence and macrophage cytoplasmic response.
+My postdoctoral fellowship in the lab of Richard Locksley examined the regulation and function of group 2 innate lymphoid cells (ILC2s), where I helped define the role of ILC2s in systemic metabolism and described the coordinate positive and negative regulation of ILC2s and regulatory T cells (Tregs) via the cytokines IL-33 and IFNg.
+The Ari Molofsky lab was established in July 2015 and studies the regulation and niches of tissue-resident lymphocytes, including ILC2s and Treg subsets.
 We are particularly interested in how tissue resident lymphocytes cross-talk with stromal cells to initiate beneficial and pathologic immunity.
 We recently defined an adventitial ILC2 niche in multiple tissues, including lung, adipose tissue, and brain meninges.

 Clinical training: I completed my residency in clinical pathology and fellowship in hematopathology at UCSF in 2011.
 I continue to practice part-time as an attending hematopathologist with a particular focus on clinical flow cytometry.